GRCLP1006 - Greece Cyclades

 • Personal expenses

-• Tourist taxes (to be paid on the spot)
+• Tourist taxes, including environment fees (to be paid on the spot)

 • Insurances